kevhines/rpg-character-tracker/README.md

 - Usernames can not be used more than once and you can not duplicate a user with the same username but in a different case.
 - Notes can not be saved if they are blank.
 - Equipment can not be saved if their name or quantity is blank.
 In addition quantity must be an integer.
-- After you sign up you will be sent to a Character Update page.
+- After you sign up you will be sent to The Character Update page.
 You must enter a Character Name before you can view your character.
 This can be changed at anytime (your username can not be changed).

 ## Gems Used